The Texas Chainsaw Massacre 2: Home media

+Scream Factory released a Collector's Edition Blu-ray on April 19, 2016, which went out of print on August 6, 2020.
+On October 25, 2022, Vinegar Syndrome released a three-disc 4K UHD Blu-ray edition of the film with archival and newly commissioned bonus features.

+Cultural references

+The song "Jerry Was a Race Car Driver" by Primus samples audio from the movie of Chop Top chuckling and saying "Dog will hunt!".

+The song "Skelechairs" by Doormouse, later remixed by Venetian Snares, samples the movie's opening monologue.

+Film Threat's review of the film Hemet, or the Landlady Don't Drink Tea compared it to the tone of Texas Chainsaw Massacre 2, as if it were a stage play.

 Sequel

-The official sequel to the film was Leatherface: The Texas Chainsaw Massacre III, though the events of this movie are retconned.
+The official sequel to the film was Leatherface: The Texas Chainsaw Massacre III.
 In 1998, Tobe Hooper's son William Hooper, began work on All American Massacre, a short film that would be both a sequel and a prequel to The Texas Chainsaw Massacre 2.
 Hooper ran out of funds for post-production in 2000 and the film was never completed and released although the trailer leaked online in the early 2000s.